-Developmental theme: To conduct the life story interview: 1) choose at least one developmental theme (e.g. identity, generativity, moratorium, integration, support and risk, disequilbrium, etc.); 2) develop questions based on that theme; and 3) choose quotes from class texts to share with the interviewee (You can choose this theme before the interview or pick up on a theme while the interview is in progress, following up with questions and quotations).
+Developmental theme: To conduct the life story interview: 1) choose at least one developmental theme (e.g. identity, generativity, moratorium, integration, support and risk, disequilbrium, etc.); 2) develop questions based on that theme; and 3) choose quotes from class texts to share with the interviewee (You can choose this theme before the interview or pick up on a theme while the interview is in progress, following up with relevant questions and quotations).

-Recording and mapping: You will need to record the interview (using either audio or video tape), listen to the recorded version of the interview carefully and create an "event map" of the interview in which you outline the process and content of the interview, highlighting interesting themes as they emerged.
+Recording and mapping: You will need to record the interview (with either audio or video), listen to the recorded version of the interview carefully and create an "event map" of the interview in which you outline the process and content of the interview, highlighting interesting themes/questions/strengths/weaknesses as they emerged.
 Come to class on the date this assignment is due ready to discuss both the process and content of your interview with others in a small group.
+Your map will be turned in with Project 5 below.